Oven-baked Smoked Pancetta and Leek Risotto

 Meanwhile, place the baking dish in the oven to warm through.
 Now add the leeks and the rice to the saucepan, stirring them around to get a good coating of butter (it will look like there's not nearly enough rice at this stage, but it swells up during cooking), then add the white wine and vegetable stock.

 Next add the sage, half a teaspoon of salt and some freshly milled black pepper and bring it up to simmering point, then transfer the whole lot from the pan to the warmed dish.
 Stir once, then place it on the centre shelf of the oven (without covering) to cook for exactly 20 minutes – a timer is useful here.
-You can also watch Delia's recipe for Oven-Bakd Wild Mushroom Risotto being made in our Cookery School Video on the right.
+You can also watch Delia's recipe for Oven-Bakd Wild Mushroom Risotto being made in our Cookery School Video, just click the recipe image to play.

 Meanwhile, pre-heat the grill to its highest setting for 10 minutes or so, then place the 5 reserved slices of pancetta on a piece of foil and grill them 3 in (7.5 cm) from the heat for about 5 minutes: it's important to get them really crisp.
 When they're cool enough to handle, crumble into tiny pieces and leave to one side.
 After the 20 minutes are up, slide the risotto dish out along the oven shelf and gently stir in the 2 tablespoons of grated Pecorino, turning the rice grains over.
 Now put the timer on again and cook the risotto for a further 15 minutes, then remove the dish from the oven and put a clean tea towel over it while you invite everyone to sit down.